Viruses cause the common cold and flu, two contagious respiratory infections. The length of time during which a person can pass on the disease varies.

 Symptoms of the common cold

-While the effects of a common cold are usually mild and go away on their own, the symptoms can be very annoying.
-Symptoms of the common cold include:
+While the effects of a common cold are usually mild and resolve without treatment, they can be irritating and disruptive.

 - sore throat